-This article assumes that Variphy has already been deployed either with standalone installer or via the Variphy Virtual Appliance (VIVA).
+This article assumes that Variphy has already been deployed either with a standalone installer or via the Variphy Virtual Appliance (VIVA).
 This guide will show you how to configure general settings to ensure basic access and functionality.

 It is also assumed that all CUCM Prerequisites have been completed.